Zero Separation: Together for Better Care!

 Zero Separation is a global awareness campaign advocating for the rights of preterm and sick newborns to remain close to their parents.
 Originally launched by GLANCE (Global Alliance for Newborn Care), the campaign now continues under the umbrella of the Global Foundation for the Care of Newborn Infants (GFCNI), formerly known as EFCNI.

-The Zero Separation campaign was created to support parents of hospitalized newborns and healthcare professionals working in neonatal care units.
+Our Zero Separation campaign aims to support parents of hospitalized newborns and healthcare professionals working in neonatal care units.
 Its mission is to promote infant- and family-centered developmental care, ensuring that parents can stay with their babies around the clock.

 Each year, Zero Separation highlights a unique topic that reinforces the importance of keeping babies and parents together—because separation can have lasting consequences.